nayeli-guzman/multi-cycle/README.md

 - ✅ Assembly programs demonstrating usage of new operations.
 - ✅ Testbenches for ALU and FPU.
 - ✅ Written report (`report/report.pdf`).
-- ✅ Oral presentation and Q&A.

-Refer to `rubrica.docx` for grading criteria and submission deadlines.

 ---

 ## 📝 Notes